NexPlayer/Android-SDK/advanced.md

 - to notify the application when a command has completed, so that the application can issue any follow-up commands.
 For example, issuing start when open has completed.
 - to notify the application when there are state changes that the application may wish to reflect in the interface.

-All applications must implement this callback and provide certain minimal functionality.
+All applicationsmustimplement this callback and provide certain minimal functionality.
 See the IListener documentation for a list of events and information on implementing them.

 In an Android application, there are two common idioms for implementing this.
-The most typical is to have the Activity subclass implement the IListener interface.
+The most typical is to have the Activity subclass implement the IListenerinterface.

 The other approach is to define an anonymous class in-line: